- Course Number:

 - Course Title:

-- Digital Photography
+- Digital Photography I

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Introduces intermediate digital photography processes as they relate to creative arts, history, media and culture in both a historical and contemporary context.
+Course DescriptionIntroduces intermediate digital photography processes as they relate to creative arts, history, media and culture in both a historical and contemporary context.
 Includes critiques, discussions, and presentations to establish the skills necessary to evaluate prints, explore artistic intent, examine aesthetic and structural solutions and expand perceptual awareness.
 Requires access to a camera with manual exposure controls, DSLR (digital single-lens-reflex) cameras are preferred.
 This is the third course in a three-course sequence for first year digital photography.
-Prerequisite: Two terms of ART 140 or ART 140B or instructor permission.
+Prerequisites: Two terms of ART 140 or ART 140B or instructor permission.
 Audit available.

 Addendum to Course Description

 This course provides hands-on experience that approaches digital photography from an artistic, historic, and craft-oriented perspective.
 All aspects of digital photography will be considered, from exposure of images in the camera, to the presentation the finished image.
 Special attention will be paid to self-expression, based on an understanding of aesthetic principles and graphic design.
 Historical approaches and contemporary issues concerning the art of photography will be discussed.
 Students abilities will be developed through regular photographic assignments and critical evaluations.

 Intended Outcomes for the course